Semliki Wildlife Reserve: Geography

 Semliki Wildlife Reserve is located in Kabarole and Ntoroko districts, in the Toro sub-region, on the floor of the rift valley, where Lake Albert, the Rwenzori Mountains and the Kijura escarpment create backdrops.

-The reserve is about 55 km, by road, north of Fort Portal, the nearest large city.
+It is generally low-lying, with elevations starting at around 700 meters above sea level.
+Although the reserve itself is topographically flat, its setting is dramatic, with the steep Rift Valley escarpment rising sharply from the eastern shores of Lake Albert.
+On clear days, the Congolese Blue Mountains are visible on the western horizon, while the glaciated peaks of the Rwenzori Mountains can be seen to the southwest.

+It is traversed by River Wasa, which originates in the Rwenzori Mountains.

+Hydrology

+Several river systems drain from the Rwenzori Mountains foothills across the reserve toward Lake Albert.
+The environmental clearinghouse lists the Wasa River system, Mugiri River system, and Nyaburogo, with River Muzizi forming part of the northern boundary area.
+Historic records also describe the reserve as traversed by the River Wasa, noted as permanent because it originates from the Rwenzori Mountains.

+Habitats

+The dominant vegetation is open acacia-combretum woodland and grassy savanna, intercepted with patches of Borassus palm forest.
+Significant belts of riparian woodland occur along major watercourses, while extensive swamps and marches are found toward Lake Albert.

 History

-First established in 1926 by the British colonial Government, the reserve is one of the oldest protected areas in Uganda extending from the Kijura escarpment, north to the River Muzizi and Lake Albert to the low Butuku plains in the West.
+First established in 1926 as a game reserve by the British colonial government, the reserve is one of the oldest protected areas in Uganda extending from the Kijura escarpment, north to the River Muzizi and Lake Albert to the low Butuku plains in the West.

+It covers an area of 542 km².

 Since 2005, the area is considered a Lion Conservation Unit.

+Biodiversity

-Flora and fauna
+Flora

 The dominant vegetation in Semliki is open Acacia-Combretum woodland and grassy savanna, interspersed with patches of Borassus palm forest.
 There is significant belts of riparian woodland along the main watercourses, and extensive swamps towards Lake Albert.

+Mammals

+Historic listings for Toro Game Reserve identify Uganda kob as a dominant species, alongside waterbuck, reedbuck, hartebeest, warthog, buffalo, hippopotamus, African bush elephant, lion, leopard, and several primates and bird species.